How to get rid of fleas and stop them biting your cat.

 - Keep the cat out of areas that are hard to reach and clean so that he doesn't get re-infested.
 Flea eggs fall off the cat and can stay alive for several months before hatching.

-- Drops can be applied on the shoulder blades and some are safe and effective while others are more dangerous.
+- Drops can be applied on the shoulder blades and some are very safe and effective while others are more dangerous.
+Some cats are sensitive though.

 - Bathing in Vet approved flea shampoos is effective to remove adult fleas.

-- Just bathing in a mild shampoo can remove and drown fleas.
+- Just bathing in a mild shampoo can remove and drown fleas, particularly if you pick off fleas that flee to the head to avoid drowning.

 - Flea collars are also available but carry some risks and are not very effective.